syedamaann/smart_renamer/README.md

-**Smart Renamer** automates the process of renaming screenshots based on their content using AI analysis with OpenAI's GPT-4 Vision API.
-The script identifies the latest screenshot, analyzes it to generate a descriptive filename, renames the file, and logs it to prevent reprocessing.
-This automation enhances file organization and retrieval efficiency, as files are named meaningfully rather than by arbitrary default names.
-Additionally, by logging each processed file, the system ensures that no resources are wasted on reprocessing previously handled images.
+**Smart Renamer** automatically organizes and renames macOS screenshots using Automator and OpenAI's GPT-4 Vision API.
+It detects new screenshots, analyzes content to create descriptive filenames, renames them, and logs each to avoid reprocessing.

 ## Features
 - **Locate Screenshots**: Finds the most recent screenshot in a specified directory.